jellyfin/jellyfin.org/docs/general/server/media/_video-metadata-providers.md

 └── Season 01 [metadata provider id]
    └── S01E01 [metadata provider id].mkv
 ```

+If adding a metadata provider to a movie or show with multiple versions, the provider ID **must** be added to both the parent folder and file.

 Read more about it in the [metadata provider identifiers section](/docs/general/server/metadata/identifiers.md).